-CSSA is established to study vulnerability discovery technologies and to build an automated analysis platform for finding known and unknown vulnerabilities.
+The CSSA was established to study vulnerability discovery technologies and build an automated analysis platform for finding known and unknown vulnerabilities.

-The use of IoT devices in recent years has increased exponentially, whereas security measures regarding software have not followed pace, which has created numerous problems around the world.
+The use of IoT devices in recent years has increased exponentially, whereas security measures regarding software have not followed pace.
+This has created numerous problems around the world.

 To cope with these software-related security issues, our center is developing a highly advanced automated analysis platform that can be easily operated even by non-experts in the area of security.
-Our platform can detect and remove vulnerabilities during the development stage, responding to the social demand that requires IoT devices to possess greater security.
+Our platform can detect and remove vulnerabilities during the development stage, responding to the need for IoT devices to possess greater security.

 The research team at our center is comprised of researchers from Korea University, which is the hosting organization, as well as representatives from many prominent overseas universities such as Carnegie Mellon university, Oxford university and ETH Zürich (the Federal Institute of Technology Zürich).
 In addition, it includes governmental representatives from KISA (Korea Internet & Security Agency).

 The outstanding research teams from the aforementioned institutions participate in black-box vulnerability testing, white-box vulnerability testing, network vulnerability testing, and platform development and validation according to their respective specialized research fields.
 These teams actively exchange ideas in order to achieve the stated objective of developing a working platform for killing zero-day bugs during software development.

 Our platform opened for public usage in 2016.
 We hope it will contribute to the improvement of the infrastructure and security of IoT devices.
 If you would like to know more about our research or have questions or comments about our software, feel free to contact us at:

 Development of a vulnerability analysis tool based on dynamic black-box testing & automated verification

 Development of a vulnerability analysis tool based on static white-box testing & automated verification